+k.davis@nwkansas.com

-k.davis@nwkansas.com Fall harvest is off to a slow start, with the started taking grain. weather putting the brakes on things before corn picking gets into full swing.
-Over the weekend, farmers headed out to their fields to see what could and couldn't be harvested.
+Fall harvest is off to a slow start, with the weather putting the brakes on things before corn picking gets into full swing.

+Over the weekend, farmers headed out to their fields to see what could and couldn't said, with corn and milo and wheat that had been stored on farms.

-In Traer, farmers were out cutting, starting on Saturday as the fields dried out a little and again on Monday.
+In Traer, farmers were out cutting, startand again on Monday.

-At Hansen Mueller Grain in Oberlin, Janice O'Hare said they've barely gotten
+At Hansen Mueller Grain in Oberlin, started taking grain.